top of page

 Step 3:

-Select "Yes" for "Use Service Items" when calculating the Labor Distribution in GovBooks.
+Select "Use Service Items" in the "Account Mapping" field when calculating the Labor Distribution in GovBooks.

 Step 4: